CarterGames/NotionToUnity/README.md

 # Downloading the data

-To download your data you will need the link to the database page and the secret key for the intergration you made earlier.
+To download your data you will need the link to the database page and the secret key for the integration you made earlier.
 The Database link can be grabbed from the ... menu on the page the database is on:

 ![image](https://github.com/CarterGames/NotionToUnity/assets/33253710/875ea852-c437-45c0-94cf-9b1940a88a1e)